 3. Asgard – Realm of the Aesir

-Asgard, ‘enclosure of the Aesir’, is the home of the Aesir tribe of gods, including Odin, Frigga, and Thor
+Asgard, ‘enclosure of the Aesir’, is the world of the Aesir gods, including the likes of Odin, Frigga, and Thor.

 Odin is lord of this realm and rules over it with his queen Frigga.
 It is here that the glorious hall of Valhalla is to be found.
 Here half of those fallen in battle who are deemed worthy by Odin join the Einherjar to battle and feast until Ragnarok.
 The other half of the fallen dead pass instead to the heavenly world of Folkvangr and the hall of Sessrumnir, within the bounds of Asgard, and are ruled over by the beautiful war goddess Freya.